-I was born in Bristol, where I grew up.
+I grew up in Bristol.
 I studied Philosophy at Sheffield Uni, and after marriage to Jeff and 2 years in Leeds, I spent 7 years in Ashkelon, Israel, 37 years in Manchester, and now live in North London.
 I brought up three sons, became a Psychiatric Social Worker, and wrote a novel or two.
 Through all these activities, I consistently planned and wrote plays.

 In the nineteen nineties I was awarded an Arts Council Theatre Writing Bursary.
 Three scripts, including my second radio play FAT have been translated – into German, Portuguese and Hebrew respectively.
-In the section `Plays,` you will find details of the ones I have written, including my new play, `Remedies,` which is about people whose lives are affected by the little-understood illness popularly called M E. Then there`s the one I am currently beginning to research and writing.
-(The Cottage.)
+In the section `Plays,` you will find details of the ones I have written.
+One of these, `Remedies,` is about people whose lives are affected by the little-understood illness popularly called M E.

 With a post-graduate diploma in Ethics and Social Welfare, I have an active interest in Mental Health, particularly its social and cultural dimensions.
-In August I will be running a writing group at, and being a member of a panel at The Unbroken Festival, run by Emma King-Farlow, in Barnes.
-This festival explores connections between the worlds of mental health and the arts.
+In 2019 I participated in The Unbroken Festival, in Barnes, run by the talented Emma King Farlow.
+I wrote and directed a short play Hanna, presented in the festival`s showcase evening.
+I ran a creative writing workshop.
+The Unbroken Festival explores connections between the worlds of mental health and the arts.

+I loved it.

 I am interested in new writing projects, and like location work.
 Eg I was once Writer in Residence at Greater Manchester Police Museum, where I enjoyed researching in the archives before writing Fire in the Park – set in Manchester in 1885.